forrestbao/MLClass/6_Neural_Networks/6_NNs.md

 -   It takes really long to update weights near the input layer.

 -   Solution: LTSM, residual networks, etc.

+# Saturation of a neuron and network initialization

+- A neuron saturates if its output/activation is very close to the lower or upper limit of its activation function, e.g., $-1$ and $1$ for $\tanh$.

+- Saturation is bad: e.g., changes to weights or inputs bring little change on the output.
+The network looks like outputing the same regardless of the inputs or weight changes.

+- Reason of saturation: $\mathbb{W}{(l)}\mathbf{x}^{(l)}$, the input of the activation function, is too big.

+- How to avoid:
+  *  Initialize $\mathbb{W}{(l)}$ with random numbers in a small range, e.g., $[0,1]$.
+  *  Scale your input data, or even scale after each layer (e.g., adding softmax layers), into a small range, e.g., $[0,1]$.

+- If your NN doesn't update fast enough (e.g., loss function doesn't drop much), monitor whether your run into saturation (e.g., how many neurons are close to limits of its range).

+- Saturation could be a result of graident vanishing: not enough gradient to bring the output away from limits.

+# Overfitting in ANNs

+- ANNs are very prone to overfitting.
+- When training your ANN, monitor the loss on both training and test sets:
+  * Alternate the use of training and test sets.
+  * Train with training set for a while (usually measured in terms of **epoch**)
+  * Check loss on test set.
+  * Repeat

+- If the loss on test set drops significantly below that on training set, overfitting might have happened.
+You need to do something.

+- Traditionally, for shallow ANNs (a handleful of layers), L2-regularization is the common practice.

+- After the raise of deep learning, many new techniques are developed:
+  * [dropout](https://en.wikipedia.org/wiki/Dilution_(neural_networks)) (nix the output from randomly picked neurons)
+  * [batch normalization](https://en.wikipedia.org/wiki/Batch_normalization) (normalize/scale data within each training batch)
+  * [early stop](https://en.wikipedia.org/wiki/Early_stopping) (stop when the loss on test set drops too much)

+# Hyperparameters of an ANN
+- Number and types of hidden layers, number of neurons in each hidden layer
+- Activation function at each layer (usually it's the same activation function for the entire layer)
+- Weights of regularization terms, e.g., $\alpha$
+- Threshold on loss to stop training and maximal number of iterations/epochs
+- Other

+# Dark margic or alchemy?

+Configuring the hyperparameters for an ANN is very empirical.
+Sometimes you don't know why it works or why it doesn't work.
+It's very much like an experimental science.
+Just imagine how Edison invented the light bulb.

 # Deep Learning